NexOps-7/academy/jest/joy.md

 not to change the db distribution of wealth, but grow the overall pie

-build the future, win over nature
+build the future, truth, win over nature

-first principle, truth
+first principle